 Here is a very conservative breakdown of time spent for a typical wedding day coordination service:

-- 1 hour – creating and sending your contract for services and processing payments including billing for future payments
+1 hour – creating and sending your contract for services and processing payments including scheduling billing for future payments

-- 1.5 hours – in-person meeting before the wedding to go through details and checklists with the bride (including travel time)
+1.5 hours – in-person meeting before the wedding to go through details and planning checklists with the couple (including travel time)

 =25 hours of time!